-Dangerous Side Effects of TDF Cause Harm to Unknowing Patients
+Dangerous Potential Side Effects of TDF May Cause Harm to Patients

-Gilead Sciences, Inc., a commercial pharmaceutical manufacturer, is facing hundreds of lawsuits and accusations of negligence and fraud related to its HIV medication.
+Gilead Sciences, Inc., a commercial pharmaceutical manufacturer, is facing thousands of lawsuits alleging negligence and fraud related to its TDF HIV medication.
 Many patients claim the HIV medication tenofovir disoproxil fumarate (TDF) has caused kidney disease and bone density loss.

-Drugs with the brand names Truvada, Viread, Atripla, Stribild, and Complera contain TDF as the main ingredient.
-These drugs are supposed to help patients by keeping the HIV virus from multiplying.
-Instead of helping people though, the drugs have caused individuals to suffer severe complications in the kidneys and damage to the bones.
+Drugs with the brand names Truvada, Viread, Atripla, Stribild, and Complera contain TDF as a primary ingredient.
+These drugs are designed to help patients by keeping the HIV virus from multiplying and preventing HIV infection.
+However, the drugs have caused some individuals to suffer severe kidney damages and loss of bone mineral density.

 When companies put profits over the safety of consumers, they need to be held accountable.
-The attorneys at Baron & Budd are here to help, and will work hard to hold them accountable for their unethical and negligent behavior.
+The attorneys at Baron & Budd are here to help and will work hard to hold them accountable for their conduct.

 Contact Baron & Budd

 If you are thinking of taking action against Gilead, the attorneys at Baron & Budd can help you.
 Baron & Budd has a long track record of success in cases such as these.
 If you or someone you know took a medication containing TDF and developed kidney disease or bone density loss afterward, we may be able to help.
 Please call 866-723-1890 or contact us online to learn more.

 * This article is not intended to provide any medical advice.
 Please consult with your physician prior to discontinuing use of any prescribed medication.